 Among those we will encounter on the tour include: Dr. Christina Walters, a plant physiologist and supervisor at the facility; Dr. Gayle Volk, an expert on seed preservation; Dr. Colin Khoury, an expert on genetic centers of origin; Dr. Harvey Blackburn, an animal geneticist; and Dr. Cliff Richards, a population geneticist.

 This tour is free.
-We’ll gather at the Lory Student Center at 1:00 p.m. and walk over to the Lab.
+There will be no buses for this tour.
+Please find your own way to the SEJ registration desk on the third floor of the Lory Student Center before 1:00 p.m.
+We will walk over to the Lab.
 Space is limited so register early!

 Sign up here.
 (You won't find this tour at the regular online registration site; however you must be registered for the conference to sign up for this tour.)

 Note: This is a highly secure government facility; registration includes required email and phone contact information.
 At the lab, security requires a photo ID and signature upon check in.
 No purses, backpacks or heavy coats are permitted in the building.

 Advance registration is required for all Thursday tours.
 Attendance on each tour is strictly limited, so registering early is important.
 All Thursday tours will return to the Lory Student Center at about 5:00 p.m.